-Doctoral students: Doctoral students must complete a 2,000 hour internship after the awarding of the master's degree as part of their degree requirements.
-At least 600 hours of this internship must be school based, or the student must show equivalent experience in the schools (i.e. a previous internship at the masters' level in a school setting).
+Doctoral students must complete a 2,000-hour internship after the awarding of the master's degree as part of their degree requirements.
+At least 600 hours of this internship must be school-based, or the student must show equivalent experience in the schools (i.e. a previous internship at the master's level in a school setting).
 If equivalence is shown, a student may select an alternative setting.
-Doctoral interns must be supervised by a doctoral level licensed psychologist, and if the internship occurs in the schools, the supervisor must also have a license as a school psychologist.
-Any exceptions must be discussed with the faculty member in school psychology at the University of Utah who is responsible for internship placements and the Training Director.
+Doctoral interns must be supervised by a doctoral-level licensed psychologist, and if the internship is in the schools, the supervisor must also be licensed as a school psychologist.
+Any exceptions must be discussed with the University internship supervisor and the Training Director.

 Doctoral students are encouraged to seek APA-approved internship sites; however, application to APPIC or other approved sites are also acceptable.
-The Internship directors provides regular, timely scheduled orientations each semester to address application procedures and timelines for both APA and APPIC internships.
+The internship director provides regular, timely scheduled orientations each semester to address application procedures and timelines for both APA and APPIC internships.
 Sessions are open to all doctoral students regardless of year in the program to assure quality applications.
 The internship director must approve all sites that are not APA-approved or listed in the APPIC directory.
-Doctoral students may elect to do part-time internships; however, the 2,000 hours must be completed within a 24 month period.
-Doctoral students entering without a masters' degree must address all requirements for the masters' degree before starting their internship, including the completion of their research project or thesis and application for the Master's degree through the Graduate School.
-All students must complete a minimum of 600 hours of internship in the schools, and the additional hours to count towards the 2000-hour requirement (e.g., students wishing to have an APA internship at some time).
-Doctoral students will not be allowed to do more than two years of full time internship before completing all dissertation requirements.
+Doctoral students may choose to complete part-time internships; however, the 2,000 hours must be completed within a 24-month period.
+Doctoral students entering without a master's degree must fulfill all requirements for the master's degree before starting their internship, including the completion of their research project or thesis and application for the master's degree through the Graduate School.
+All students must complete a minimum of 600 hours of internship in the schools, as well as additional hours to complete the 2000-hour requirement (which may include an APA internship, if desired).
+Doctoral students will not be allowed to complete more than two years of full-time internship before completing all dissertation requirements.

 The internship program is the joint responsibility of the School Psychology Program and the participating school districts and internship field placements.
-The daily supervision of interns is conducted by approved field supervisors in concert with School Psychology Program Faculty coordination.
-The internship is designed as a culminating experience of the student's program which enhances the development of competencies and professionalism.
+The daily supervision of interns is conducted by approved field supervisors in concert with School Psychology program faculty.
+The internship is designed as a culminating experience of the student's program, which enhances the development of competencies and professionalism.
 As such, the internship allows the student the opportunity to integrate course work, research, theory, and practical experiences in a supervised, applied setting.
 Opportunities for co-supervision of school psychology practicum students will also be arranged with the interns' field supervisors.
 Students will be required to attend regularly scheduled internship meetings during the fall and spring semesters unless they are on internship at APA or APPIC sites that provide regular didactic instruction and group supervision.
+Student interns are required to observe both ethical and legal standards established by the employer and the doctoral program in completing their internship obligations.